microsoft/fluentui-react-native/README.md

 This repo is set up to run [Prettier](https://prettier.io/).
 To run Prettier in fix mode on the repo, run `yarn prettier-fix` at the root of the Repo.

-If you are using [VSCode](https://code.visualstudio.com/) as your editor, you can configure it to run Prettier on save.
+If you are using [Visual Studio Code as your editor, you can configure it to run Prettier on save.
 Prettier is a recommended extension for the repo.
 You can configure it to run by:

 1. Installing the Prettier extension for VSCode
 2. Going to Settings > Text Editor > Formatting > Check Format On Save